How To Harvest Romaine Lettuce

 A second harvest of lettuce is possible if you correctly harvest the plant.

-Use it right away after harvesting for the greatest quality.
+For the greatest quality, use it right away after harvesting.
 Head lettuce can be kept in the refrigerator for up to two weeks.

 How Does Romaine Lettuce Regrow?